shimaore/esl/src/response.coffee.md

 Send a single command to FreeSwitch; `args` is a hash of headers sent with the command.

       write: (command,args) ->
+        if @closed
+          p = Promise.reject new FreeSwitchError {}, {when:'write on closed socket',command,args}
+          return p.bind this

         p = new Promise (resolve,reject) =>
           try
             debug 'write', {command,args}